 The older we get, the more often we have to figure out what we can do and what we need help doing.
 I feel lucky to be able to do almost all that needs doing around our home.
 I've been banned from climbing high ladders, but that is okay with me.

 When you go for a walk on the beach, it is easy to get lost in the moment and enjoy the magnificient surroundings.
-I feel fortunate that I can concentrate on a beach walk, and when I get back home, I don't find it difficult to get back on track to finishing the things which need to be done whether it is killing some wild onions, working on my book, or moving my boat around on the lift.
+I feel fortunate that I can concentrate on a beach walk, and when I get back home, I don't find it difficult to get back on track to finishing the things which need to be done whether it is killing some wild onions, working on my book, or my day job at WideOpen Networks.

 I often see people trying to drive and talk on a cell phone.
 I know there was a time when I did my share of that, but I have sworn off of cell phones and driving.
 On December 16, when I left the parking lot at the beach, I took the extra two minutes to make the phone call before I started driving.
 The idea of texting while driving is totally foreign to me.